-Last month’s On Target summarised upcoming Companies House transparency reforms.
-This month, we continue on the topic of accountability and transparency, highlighting arrangements and dealings between a company and its directors that would breach English company law, whether undertaken knowingly, or not.
+Last month’s Quick read summarised upcoming Companies House transparency reforms.
+This month, we continue on the topic of accountability and transparency, highlighting arrangements and dealings between a company and its director that would breach English company law, whether undertaken knowingly, or not.

 In situations where the directors and majority shareholders approve of the relevant arrangement, it is tempting to consider the breaches as “technical”, and of little consequence.
 However, in the context of a due diligence exercise (e.g. on a sale), a shareholder complaint or dispute, a credit default or an insolvency process, the consequences for the directors can be severe, and can include personal liability for any resulting losses.

 Sometimes it makes business sense to give a loan to a director: for example, to cover relocation costs or to purchase shares, as is common in private equity-owned structures.
 But companies are generally prohibited from making any substantial loans to directors without shareholder approval.
 Any time there are director loans contemplated that, taken together, add up to more than £10,000, the board is exposing itself to risk if it neglects to put the deal to the shareholders.